skip to content

 Background

-This year’s UK Graduate Modelling Camp will run across 5 days in-person from 2pm on 10th July to 1pm on 14th July 2023 in Cambridge.
+This year’s UK Graduate Modelling Camp ran across 5 days in-person from 10th July to 14th July 2023 in Cambridge.

-The Graduate Modelling Camp caters for early career mathematicians, usually those in the first and second years of their doctoral studies, who are keen to get hands-on experience of mathematical modelling.
-It is also an excellent preparation ground for those who wish to attend the follow-on 5-day European Study Group with Industry (ESGI) 171, hosted by the Maxwell Institute (Heriot-Watt University and University of Edinburgh) and the International Centre for Mathematical Sciences (ICMS) from 17th to 21st July 2023 at Old College, University of Edinburgh.
-We strongly encourage participants of this Modelling Camp to attend.
+The Graduate Modelling Camp catered for early career mathematicians, those in the first and second years of their doctoral studies, who were keen to get hands-on experience of mathematical modelling.
+It was an excellent preparation ground for those who wish to attend the follow-on 5-day European Study Group with Industry (ESGI) 171, hosted by the Maxwell Institute (Heriot-Watt University and University of Edinburgh) and the International Centre for Mathematical Sciences (ICMS) from 17th to 21st July 2023 at Old College, University of Edinburgh.

-As in previous years, the Newton Gateway to Mathematics is working in partnership with the University of Oxford’s Industrially Focused Mathematical Modelling Centre for Doctoral Training (InFoMM) and Professor Chris Breward to facilitate this year’s event.
+As in previous years, the Newton Gateway to Mathematics worked in partnership with the University of Oxford’s Industrially Focused Mathematical Modelling Centre for Doctoral Training (InFoMM) and Professor Chris Breward to facilitate this year’s event.

 Aims & Objectives

-A key aim of the modelling camp is to provide early career mathematicians with experience of hands-on mathematical modelling under the guidance of experienced instructors and mentors.
-This involves working on real-world challenges from industry or science as part of a team.
-The camp is open to all PhD students and is designed to promote a broad range of problem-solving skills, such as problem assessment, model building, analysis, scientific computation, & critical assessment of solutions.
-The camp provides experiential learning, rather than delivering any formal training.
+A key aim of the modelling camp was to provide early career mathematicians with experience of hands-on mathematical modelling under the guidance of experienced instructors and mentors.
+This involved working on real-world challenges from industry or science as part of a team.
+The camp was open to all PhD students and was designed to promote a broad range of problem-solving skills, such as problem assessment, model building, analysis, scientific computation, & critical assessment of solutions.
+The camp provided experiential learning, rather than delivering any formal training.

-At the start of the camp, the mentors present a range of challenges.
-The participants then form teams to tackle a chosen challenge for the remainder of the camp.
-Scientific communication is an important part of the camp and all participants will be expected to make presentations on the final day.
+At the start of the camp, the mentors presented a range of challenges.
+The participants then formed teams to tackle a chosen challenge for the remainder of the camp.
+Scientific communication was an important part of the camp and each group were expected to make presentations on the final day.

 Registration & Delegate information

-This workshop will take place at Robinson College in Cambridge.
-En-suite B&B accommodation is reserved and a Programme is available in the left-hand panel.
-Further information will be provided to participants once registrations are approved.
+This workshop took place at Robinson College in Cambridge.
+Programme is available in the left-hand panel.

-By registering for the Modelling Camp, you are agreeing to abide by the following Camp Rules.
+By registering for the Modelling Camp, participants agreed to abide by the following Camp Rules.

 1. Treat everyone with respect